idris-lang/idris-lang.github.io/src/content/pages/docs/index.rst

 Idris 2
 -------

-Idris 2 is still a work in progress, but documentation is growing, and available from
+Idris 2 is still a work in progress, but documentation continues to grow, and available from
 `https://idris2.readthedocs.org <https://idris2.readthedocs.io/>`_.
 This includes: